 It is also mentioned in the holy book of Torah as a passage of heavenly salvation.
 Even during the Greco-roman period (332-30 BC), the red sea acted as a means of trade with the ancient kingdoms of India.
 The red sea acted as a way of communications between the ancient civilizations in order to trade ideas, the latest inventions, and cultural achievements.

 The red sea is seawater inlet of the Indian Ocean that lies between Africa and Asia.
 To the north lies the Sinai Peninsula, the Gulf of Aqaba and the Gulf of Suez, and to the south is the Bab el Mandeb and the Gulf of Aden.

-Difference Between The Red Sea and The Dead Sea
+3What's the Different Between the Red Sea and the Dead Sea?

 The dead sea is inland saltwater bordered by Jordan to the east and the west bank to the west.
 It is 9.6 times as salty as the ocean and one of the world's saltiest bodies of water.
 It attracts the attention of many generations as it was used to create asphalt for Egyptian mummification.

 4What Are the Safety Levels in The Red Sea?